 Working with schools for a safe academic year

 Bright World Guardianships is working with our partner schools to ensure that students are safe and well-cared for during this difficult time.
-We are committed to working hard to ensure the safe return to school of our students in September 2020 and throughout the academic year.
+We are committed to working hard to ensure the safe arrival to school of our students after holiday times and throughout the academic year.

-We continue to monitor the situation regularly and to follow the advice of Public Health England (PHE): Public Health England Guidance
+- We continue to monitor the situation regularly and to follow the Schools COVID-19 operational guidance.

-We also follow advice and are part of Safe Schools UK who, in turn, refer to the the Boarding Schools’ Association (BSA) and follow their Covid-Safe Charter.
+- We are also part of Safe Schools UK who, in turn, refer to the the Boarding Schools’ Association (BSA) and follow their Covid-Safe Charter.

 It is likely that some travel will need to be planned at the last minute as flights become available.
-Bright World pledges to be working with emergency assistance available 24/7 throughout the summer break to facilitate the immediate assistance required for parents arranging flights for arriving students.
+Bright World pledges to be working with emergency assistance available 24/7 throughout the year to facilitate the immediate assistance required for parents arranging flights for arriving students.

 Safe Travel arrangements